incognitotgt/incognitotgt/README.md

-muslim, fullstack dev, and just another person
+muslim, fullstack dev

+what else is there to say

 developer @ [aetherra](https://github.com/aetherra)